JagjitBhatia-UIC/Fairness_In_HAR/README.md

 # Fairness in Human Activity Recognition

-In this tutorial, we will build a method for quantifying the fairness of Human Activity Recognition models with respect to gender through the use of a gender classifier.
+In this tutorial, we will build a system for quantifying the fairness of Human Activity Recognition models with respect to gender through the use of a gender classifier.
 We wil begin with a brief background on HAR systems and fairness (and why it's important to measure fairness in HAR) followed by a high-level overview of the system that we will be building.
 Once we have a general understanding of the system, we will jump right into building it.

 ## Background
 ### Why Fairness?